 Scope of this document

-To briefly recall the three types of information packages as defined by OAIS, there is the Submission Information Package (SIP) which is used to submit digital objects to a repository system; the Archival Information Package (AIP) which allows the transmission of a package to the repository, and its storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.

-The current document is about the E-ARK AIP format specification.
-There is a common structure of information packages shared between the different types of information packages which is defined by the document “Common Specification for Information Packages”.
+The current document constitutes a specification of the E-ARK Archival Information Package (AIP) format specification.
+It is important to note that there is a common structure shared between the different types of information packages which is defined by a document called “Common Specification for Information Packages”.
 The current document references this Common Specification and focuses on the structural peculiarities of the AIP format and the implementation as part of the reference implementation E-ARK Web (in short: earkweb).

 Key objectives of this document are:

 To define a generic structure of the AIP format in a way that it is suitable for a wide variety of data types, such as document and image collections, archival records, databases or geographical data.

 To recommend a set of metadata related to the structural and the preservation aspects of the AIP as implemented by the reference implementation (earkweb).

 To ensure the format is also suitable to store large quantities of data.

+To briefly recall, there are three types of information packages as defined by OAIS.
+There is the Submission Information Package (SIP) which is used to submit digital objects to a repository system; the Archival Information Package (AIP) which allows the transmission of a package to the repository, and its storage over the long-term; and the Dissemination Information Package (DIP) which is used to disseminate digital objects to the requesting user.

 Relation to other documents

-This AIP format specification is based on E-ARK deliverable, D4.4 “Final version of SIP-AIP conversion component”.
-It relates to part A of this deliverable which is the AIP format specification.
+This DAS Board AIP format specification is an adapted and improved version of the format specification for Archival Information Packages (AIPs) developed in E-ARK project, namely deliverable, D4.4 “Final version of SIP-AIP conversion component”.

+More concretely, it relates to part A of this deliverable which is the AIP format specification.
 A reference implementation of this specification is also described in this deliverable as part B which documents the implementation of the SIP-AIP conversion component implemented in the integrated platform as part of the earkweb component.

 As already mentioned in section 1, the current document relates to the “Common Specification for Information Packages”.